 Sometimes, the true depth of a story doesn't become apparent until the research and fact-checking stages of the reporting process.
 This story came to my attention when a county clerk handed me a document he had received via email from state regulators.
 Upon investigating its authenticity, a complex web of controversy with many, distinct sides came to my attention.

 Especially in the weeks and months after the 2016 presidential election, the future of Barack Obama-era legislative victories, namely the Patient Protection and Affordable Care Act, were thrown into question.
-It's difficult for readers to truly understand the impact of complex stories like that unless they are presented at the most local of perspectives.
+It's difficult for readers to truly understand the impact of complex stories like that unless they are told from the perspective of their neighbors, friends and loved ones.

 On the western edge of one of the country's largest national recreation areas, Murray has its fair share of Land Between the Lakes news.
 When an age-old power dynamic between parks officials and former residents sparked over logging rights, I wanted to the chance to put environmental news in a more palatable perspective.